 In contrast, this article addresses the more fundamental question of whether the return patterns of characteristic-sorted portfolios are really consistent with a factor model at all.
 Specifically, we ask (1) whether there really are pervasive factors that are directly associated with size and book-to-market; and (2) whether there are risk premia associated with these factors.
 In other words, we directly test whether the high returns of high book-to-market and small size stocks can be attributed to their factor loadings.Our results indicate that (1) there is no discernible separate risk factor associated with high or low book-to-market (characteristic) firms, and (2) there is no return premium associated with any of the three factors identified by Fama and French (1993), suggesting that the high returns related to these portfolios cannot be viewed as compensation for factor risk…Once we control for firm characteristics, expected returns do not appear to be positively related to the loadings on the market, HML, or SMB factors.

 So what this paper is trying to argue is that after controlling for characteristics, factor exposures (i.e., factor “loadings”) don’t tell us much about expected returns.
-In other words, if an investor is calculating “HML loadings” as a means to tell them something about future returns, they should stop this practice.
+In other words, if an investor is calculating “HML loadings” to tell them something about future returns, they should stop this practice.
 Instead, investors should identify the book-to-market ratio of their portfolio, which will be much more predictive of expected returns.

 Before digging into Daniel and Titman’s 1997 Journal of Finance paper, I will quote and use a few images from their 1998 Journal of Portfolio Management paper, which nicely explains their argument.
 This paper can be found here and a working paper (used below) can be found here.
 Consider that we have three stocks: A, B, and C. Here are the assumed facts about these securities:

 - Stock A and stock B have the same B/M ratio

 - Stock A has a higher HML loading () than stock B.